 The Qualifying Program

 The DDS Qualifying Program is designed for Canadian citizens or permanent residents of Canada who have graduated from a non-accredited dentistry program in another country.
 The Qualifying Program can help you gain eligibility for license to practice dentistry in Canada.
-This 24-month program builds on your existing dentistry knowledge and provides updates and training in North American dentistry.
-You’ll graduate with a Dalhousie Doctor in Dental Surgery (DDS) degree and be eligible for license to practice dentistry in Canada, the U.S., or Australia.
+This two-year program (pending MPHEC approval will be changing to a three-year program beginning in August 2019) builds on your existing dentistry knowledge and provides updates and training in North American dentistry.
+You’ll graduate with a Dalhousie Doctor of Dental Surgery (DDS) degree and be eligible for license to practise dentistry in Canada, the U.S., or Australia.

 During your studies in the Faculty of Dentistry, you may complete a variety of electives that will provide additional experience in specific fields, such as implant dentistry, cosmetic dentistry, periodontal surgery, and dental public health.